Learn to get the word out with media relations

 - Build a better lead with our fill-in-the-blanks approach.

-- Write by numbers: What’s the right length for your release?
+- Write by the numbers: What’s the right length for your PR piece?
 Your paragraphs?
 Your quotes?
 Your sentences?
 Your words?
+(Note: Crisis communications messages should be even shorter.)

-- Measurably improve your release readability.
+- Measurably improve readability.
 PR pros in our press release workshops have improved readability by up to 300% with our cool — free! — tool.

 Write Killer Bites